-A two stage, 3450 RPM fuel unit is supplied on all Modine oil unit heaters.
+A Beckett two stage, 3450 RPM fuel unit is supplied on all Modine oil unit heaters.
 Two stage fuel units are intended for high lift applications, up to 15 inches Hg.
 (Mercury) of inlet vacuum or the equivalent of 20 feet of vertical lift.
-It is recommended that they be used with a two pipe oil supply system and they are shipped with the bypass plug installed for such applications.
+For high lift applications, it is recommended that a two pipe oil supply system be used.
+Burners are shipped with the bypass plug removed.
+This plug must be installed for such applications.